DerGuteMoritz/axeml/README.md

-Note that since `AxeML.transform` returns an instance of `Nokogiri::XML::Document` you can directly use its search facilities for example:
+Note that since `AxeML.transform` returns an instance of `Nokogiri::XML::Document` you can directly use its search facilities, for example:

     AxeML.transform([:foo, [:bar, [:baz, "very well"]]]).search('foo baz').text